mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 [end of packet serialize check] (32 bits)
 </pre>

 Here's the interesting part.
-We could just add a bit <strong>is_fragment</strong> to the header, but then in the common case of non-fragmented packets you're wasting one bit that is always set to zero.
+We could just add a bit __is_fragment__ to the header, but then in the common case of non-fragmented packets you're wasting one bit that is always set to zero.
 Lame.

 What I do instead is add a special "fragment packet" type: